jamesyoung-15/Bluebikes-Availability-Predictor/README.md

 An on-going hobby application for making real-time predictions of the number of Bluebikes that will be available at 3 stations near my apartment in Boston using machine learning.

-Used 14 months (2023 Dec to 2025 Jan) of historical Bluebike trip data and weather data (temperature and precipitation).
+For data, used 14 months (2023 Dec to 2025 Jan) of historical Bluebike trip data and weather data (temperature and precipitation) for prediction model.

 ## Demo